Boy Scouts revoke Seattle church's charter over gay scout leader

 The Boy Scouts said they have identified a new charter organization for the church-affiliated troop.

-Following its decision to admit gay youth, the BSA has seen religious groups and leaders sever ties and a conservative group say it would form a rival alternative.
+The BSA has, in the wake of its decision to admit gay youth, seen religious groups and leaders sever ties and a conservative group say it would form a rival alternative.
 It has also faced accusations of failing to protect children from sexual abuse by adult volunteers.

-The BSA did not immediately say whether it had revoked other charters.